 It is better to settle an account than allowing the account to be charged off.
 Before you decide to settle the account, make sure the account has not been charged off previously.
-Pulling your credit report to see the status of the account in question will give you a definite answer of who owns the account.
+Pulling your credit report to see the status of the account in question will give you a definite answer to who owns the account.

 Debt Collectors Are Human Too!

 I have shared the negative stories of debt collectors but most are honest people with morals.
 While debt collectors can be aggressive and rude, remember they have bad days like everyone else.